xpipe-io/xpipe/SECURITY.md

 During development, a lot of focus lies on preventing all sorts of attacks like injection attacks from the remote host

+## Issue reports

+Whenever an error occurs within X-Pipe or you choose to open the error reporter dialog, you have the option to automatically send an error report with optional feedback and attachments.
+This error report does not contain any sensitive information

 ## Reporting a security vulnerability

 If you believe that there is a security vulnerability in X-Pipe,